USS Ringness: Convoy escort duty

 Ringness then proceeded on to Leyte in the Philippine Islands.
 After further convoy escort duty between Leyte, Okinawa, and Ulithi Atoll, Ringness was diverted from her escort duty on 3 August 1945 and rescued 39 survivors of the sinking of the heavy cruiser Indianapolis (CA-35) including its captain Charles B. McVay III.

 Post-World War II service

 Ringness was in Leyte Gulf at the end of World War II on 15 August 1945.
 She proceeded to Okinawa, then participated in the occupation landings at Jinsen, Korea.
 On 26 September, Ringness was detached and departed Jinsen for Okinawa.

 On 29 September 1945, Ringness commenced her second occupation operation as sole escort for Task Unit 78.1.94 bound for Tientsin, China.
-On 9 October 1945 she shifted to Tsingtao, China, serving as 7th Amphibious Force Beachmaster (Director of Disembarkation) Flagship.
-She remained at Tsingtao until departing for the United States on 29 January 1946.
+On 9 October 1945 she shifted to Qingdao, China, serving as 7th Amphibious Force Beachmaster (Director of Disembarkation) Flagship.
+She remained at Qingdao until departing for the United States on 29 January 1946.
 She arrived at San Pedro, California, on 23 February 1946, transited the Panama Canal, and put into Norfolk, Virginia, on 14 March 1946.